 Cindy Leibovitch was a former Vice President of Marketing at Clinton Group, a New York based hedge fund.
 Prior to her 20-year career on Wall Street, Cindy graduated from the Pennsylvania State University with a BS in Finance.
 She is the co-founder of the Alisha C. Levin Memorial Fund, a family foundation which awards acadamic scholarships to exceptional high school students from her alma mater in Philadelphia.
 She is a founding member of Lincoln Center Kids, a new program at Lincoln Center making the arts accessible to children and their families and sits on their Steering Committee Executive Board.
 Cindy lives in the West Village with her husband Richard, their son Andrew and the newest member of the Leibovitch family, their pug Lily.

-Jonathan Lewinsohn is a Partner at Centerbridge Partners, LP, an investment manager focused on distressed and stressed credit, special situations, and private equity.
-Prior to joining Centerbridge, Mr. Lewinsohn was Head of Research and a member of the Investment Committee at Anchorage Capital Group.
-He was previously a law clerk to Judge Richard A. Posner of the US Court of Appeals and began his career at Morgan Stanley.
+Jonathan Lewinsohn is the co-Founder and Managing Partner of Diameter Capital Partners LP, a credit focused investment manager.
+Prior to founding Diameter he was a Partner at Centerbridge Partners, LP and was previously Head of Research and a member of the Investment Committee at Anchorage Capital Group; a law clerk to Judge Richard A. Posner of the US Court of Appeals; and an analyst at Morgan Stanley.
 Mr. Lewinsohn received his JD from Yale Law School and his BA, summa cum laude, from Cornell University’s College of Arts and Sciences.
-He is a Term Member of the Council on Foreign Relations, a member of the Economic Club of New York, and serves on the board of Families for Excellent Schools.
-He lives in Tribeca with his wife Elizabeth and their children Gabriel and Clara.
+He lives in Tribeca with his wife Elizabeth and their two children.

 Elizabeth Rosenberg is an attorney at Labaton Sucharow LLP where she practices securities litigation.
 Liz studied Psychology at the University of Michigan and received her law degree from Brooklyn Law School.
 She has lived in downtown Manhattan since 2001 and has been involved with JCP since 2008.
 She currently lives in TriBeCa with her husband Adam and their three children, Zara, Luca, and Ayla.